 by Michèle Roberts

-When we moved to Aldinga Beach almost twenty years ago, it was still — just, almost — a country town.
+I first started visiting and spending time in Aldinga Beach almost twenty years ago, when it was still — just, almost — a country town.
 Ever since then, the city has been creeping up on it.
 Sometimes I think the encroaching suburbs are like an oil spill, seeping down the slopes of the hills from the north, all the way into the Scrub.
-And so, though the rural world we live in at Aldinga Beach is very different from the nineteenth-century English one Michèle Roberts describes in the passage above, still her words seem apposite.
+And so, though the rural world at Aldinga Beach is very different from the nineteenth-century English one Michèle Roberts describes in the passage above, still her words seem apposite.

-But the Scrub is still alive and I still go wandering through it, and whenever I’m wandering there, I feel hope.
-I took the pictures in today’s post one morning last week, in late July.
+But the Scrub is still alive and I still make time to go there on days off, and whenever I’m wandering there, I feel hope.
+I took the pictures in today’s post one morning in late July.
 Though the sky was grey and the temperature was chilly, the first breath of spring had wafted over the Scrub, as I hope you’ll see below.

 In flower that morning were flame heath bushes …

 … after the recent rains.

 And there were other plants budding, too.
 Like this:

 In the southwest corner of the Scrub, where the land slopes down towards the coast, the kangaroos were snoozing …

 … although they weren’t best pleased when I disturbed them: